-Starting January 2012, I have been nominated Editor of Decisions in Economics and Finance (DEF), a journal published by Springer-Verlag, which is the official organ of AMASES, the Italian association of Mathematical Economists.
-I am very proud to announce that I will have excellent help in this new endeavor.
-We have substantially strengthened the Board of Associate Editors, as you can see by clicking here.
-Our current objective, besides obtaining an Impact Factor from the ISI, is to establish DEF as a natural outlet for high-quality research applying interesting and novel analytical tools to Economics and Finance.
+From January 2012 to December 2021, I was Editor of Decisions in Economics and Finance (DEF), a journal published by Springer-Verlag, which is the official organ of AMASES, the Italian association of Mathematical Economists.
+I am now a member of its editorial board.

+The journal's objective, besides obtaining an Impact Factor from the ISI, is to establish itslef as a natural outlet for high-quality research applying interesting and novel analytical tools to Economics and Finance.
 Please do consider DEF as possible outlet for your work!

-First of all, my cv contains links to download most of my published and forthcoming papers.
+My cv page contains links to download most of my published and forthcoming papers.
 The following are links to and short descriptions of my more recent completed papers:

 This paper analyzes risk sharing in economies with no aggregate uncertainty when agents have non-convex preferences.
 In particular, agents need not be globally risk-averse, or uncertainty-averse in the sense of Schmeidler (1989).
-We identify a behavioral condition under which betting is inefficient (i.e., every Pareto-efficient allocation provides full insurance, and conversely) if and only if agents' subjective beliefs (defined as in Rigotti, Shannon, and Strzalecki, 2008) have a non-empty intersection.
+We identify a behavioral condition under which betting is inefficient (i.e., every Pareto-efficient allocation provides full insurance, and conversely) if and only if agents' supporting probabilities (defined as in Rigotti, Shannon, and Strzalecki, 2008) have a non-empty intersection.
 Our condition is consistent with empirical and experimental evidence documenting violations of convexity in either outcomes or utilities.
-Our results show that the connection between speculative betting and inconsistent beliefs is robust to substantial departures from convexity.
+Our results show that the connection between speculative betting and inconsistent beliefs does not depend upon global notions of risk or ambiguity aversion.

-Flexible Contracts (380 KB, April 2010 -- Revised December 2015, with Piero Gottardi and Jean-Marc Tallon; last working paper version of the paper to appear on Games and Economic Behavior).
+Flexible Contracts (380 KB, April 2010 -- Revised December 2015, with Piero Gottardi and Jean-Marc Tallon; last working paper version of the paper published on Games and Economic Behavior).

 This paper studies the costs and beneﬁts of delegating decisions to superiorly informed agents, that is of adopting flexible contracts, relative to the use of rigid, non discretionary contracts.
 The main focus of the paper lies in the analysis of the costs of delegation, primarily agency costs, versus their benefits, primarily the flexibility of the action choice in two different environments, one with risk and one with ambiguity.
 We first determine and characterize the properties of the optimal flexible contract.
 We then show that the higher the agent's degree of risk aversion, the higher is the agency costs of delegation and the less profitable a flexible contract relative to a rigid one.
 When the parties have imprecise probabilistic beliefs, the agent's degree of imprecision aversion introduces another agency cost, which again reduces the relative profitability of flexible contracts.